JK0N/tensorflow-image-recognition-chrome-extension/README.md

 ## Load extension

-Download this repo and then load the disc folder as an unpacked extension on your Google Chrome, your Firefox or your Opera.
+Download this repo and then load the `dist` folder as an unpacked extension on your Google Chrome, your Firefox or your Opera.

 ## Build and Run